Wedlake Bell responds to Government’s Trusts Consultation

 - The IHT residence nil-rate band regime is unnecessarily complex, discriminatory and requires review so that more people can understand and benefit from the regime.

 The consultation period ran to 28 February 2019 and HMRC are now reviewing the responses.
-We await with interest what proposals for reform might be put forward and hope that the trusts regime will be ultimately be simpler and fairer for clients as a result.
+We await with interest what proposals for reform might be put forward and hope that the trusts regime will ultimately be simpler and fairer for clients as a result.